gajinkee/Obsidian-Vault/🌟HackNotes/EJPTv2/Assesment methodologies.md

 #bf the directories
 dirb http://10.4.18.97

-#renders the site on command line ??? quite cool
+#renders the site on command line ??? quite cool useful if you dont have browser access
 browsh --startup-url http://10.4.18.97/Default.aspx

 #nmap script to enum like dirb but smaller wlist